-At the end of key stage 1 in 2022, 73% of pupils reached the expected standard in reading, 73% reached the expected standard in writing and 80% reached the expected standard in mathematics.
-Of our disadvantaged pupils, 50% reached the expected standard in reading and writing and 75% reached the expected standard in mathematics.
-These gaps are larger than in previous years, which is why continued embedding of the new phonics scheme, enhancement of our current mathematics teaching and continued engagement in one-to-one and small group tuition in conjunction with the National Tutoring Programme is a focus of our current plan.
+At the end of key stage 1 in 2023, 83% of pupils reached the expected standard in reading, 83% reached the expected standard in writing and 87% reached the expected standard in mathematics.
+Of our disadvantaged pupils, 75% reached the expected standard in reading, writing and mathematics.
+These gaps have closed significantly since 2022, with a good proportion working at greater depth within the expected standard but continued embedding of reading comprehension strategies, enhancement of our current mathematics teaching and continued engagement in one-to-one and small group tuition in conjunction with the National Tutoring Programme is a focus of our current plan in order to maintain and succeed with a continuation of these high standards.